ibiruai/cstrike-superhero-server/README.md

   * [Catwoman](https://forums.alliedmods.net/showthread.php?t=34742)
   * [Electro](https://forums.alliedmods.net/showthread.php?t=30095)
   * [Jubilee](https://forums.alliedmods.net/showthread.php?t=30592)
-  * These were made for the server: [Orc](https://forums.alliedmods.net/showthread.php?t=314199) (Equipment Reincarnation from Warcraft3 XP), Blink (Teleport from War3ft), Cho'Gath, Freeman, and Bomberman V2.
+  * These were made for the server: [Orc](https://forums.alliedmods.net/showthread.php?t=314199) (Equipment Reincarnation from [Warcraft3 XP](https://forums.alliedmods.net/showthread.php?t=15345)), Blink (Teleport from [Warcraft 3 Frozen Throne](https://forums.alliedmods.net/showthread.php?p=3158)), Cho'Gath, Freeman (it does the same what [Frogger](https://forums.alliedmods.net/showthread.php?t=33644) does), and Bomberman V2.
+You can check the description of the heroes [on the website](http://evileye.eu.org/help/), and try them [on the server](steam://connect/95.142.47.100:27015).

 ### How can I get original files?
 Check the 'original' branch or use the links above.